MinaGeorgy/crx-raining-hill/README.md

 -ejbbeans : package for business component EJB Session BEANS (Service layer Package).

--exception : All Exception classes defined in this spackage.
+-exception : All Exception classes are defined in this package.

 -faces/beans :Jsf Managed Beans are defined under this package (Controller Package).

--model : All Data Objects defined under this package.
+-model : All Data Objects are defined under this package.

--service : all the business logic are found under this package.
+-service : all the business logic and Implemenation classes are found under this package.